 Founded in 1984, Sangoma Technologies Corporation ("Sangoma" or the "Company") is publicly traded on the TSX Venture Exchange (TSX VENTURE: STC).
-The Company was incorporated in Canada, its legal name is Sangoma Technologies Corporation and its primary operating subsidiaries are Sangoma Technologies Inc., Sangoma US Inc., and Sangoma Technologies Private Limited.
+The Company was incorporated in Canada, its legal name is Sangoma Technologies Corporation and its primary operating subsidiaries for fiscal 2018 were Sangoma Technologies Inc., Sangoma US Inc., and VoIP Supply Inc.